Saturdays at 8:00 am in the Monte and Evelyn Daniels Memorial Library

 Generally every other Saturday at 9:15 am

-The Havurah Minyan is a lay-led, family-friendly Shabbat morning service open to individuals of all ages who want a more intimate and informal prayer experience.
+The Chavurah Minyan is a lay-led, family-friendly Shabbat morning service open to individuals of all ages who want a more intimate and informal prayer experience.
 Adults and teens of all skill levels are invited to participate by leading a part of the service, reading Torah or Haftarah or by facilitating a Torah discussion.
-The Havurah Minyan generally meets about twice a month.
+The Chavurah Minyan generally meets about twice a month.
 Please see the calendar for details.

 Our building is bustling with energetic children on Shabbat morning!
 Our goal is to engage children and their grown-ups in meaningful experiences on Shabbat that lay the foundation for a lifelong connection to Judaism and love of Torah.
 Our programs are tailored to children of all ages, from toddlers to 5th graders, and children are always welcome in the Sanctuary at any time.